WassimHedfi/Acceleration-STM32-Raspberry-MQTT/README.md

 - **[`pi4_dashboard_mqtt.json`](pi4_dashboard_mqtt.json)**: 📊 JSON configuration file for setting up the ThingsBoard dashboard.
 This file defines the widgets and data sources used to display real-time data on the dashboard, including CPU usage, RAM usage, accelerometer data, and more.

 - **[`acc_ADXL.pde`](acc_ADXL.pde)**: ✈️ Processing script that visualizes the orientation of a plane in real-time based on accelerometer data.
 This script communicates with the Raspberry Pi, receiving data via MQTT and updating the plane's orientation accordingly.
+- **[`adxl345-driver-stm32`](https://github.com/WassimHedfi/adxl345-driver-stm32)**: 📂 Contains the STM32 driver code for the ADXL345 accelerometer.
+This code is responsible for interfacing with the accelerometer and transmitting data via I2C.
+The driver code is included in the repository to facilitate integration and communication with the STM32 board.

 ## Features